monish2000/avalanchemod2/README.md

 # Playground

-These are the programs which creates a frontend page and links it to the cryto wallet
+These are the programs which creates a frontend page and links it to the cryto wallet, if the input is divisible 3or7 10 is added to the balance , if it is divisible by 2or8 5 is subtracted from secbalance.

 ## Description